 - LPA to be supported by the device.

-In addition, mobile operators and other mobile connectivity providers must also connect their SM-DP+ platform to the SM-DS platform (what they are increasingly doing).
+Besides, mobile operators and other mobile connectivity providers must also connect their SM-DP+ platform to the SM-DS platform (what they are increasingly doing).

 So far, the GSMA Root Discovery Service is provided by the GSMA and is now used by an increasing number of mobile operators and device makers.

-4. Initial connectivity via Thales Instant Connect.
+#4.
+Initial connectivity via Thales Instant Connect.

-In an approach to always simplify the customer journey as well as possible and to support its digitalization, Thales works on solutions allowing an out-of-the-box initial connectivity channel to download eSIM profiles.
+To continually simplify the customer journey as well as possible and support its digitalisation, Thales works on solutions allowing an out-of-the-box initial connectivity channel to download eSIM profiles.

-It allows OEMs and mobile operators to remotely and automatically provide initial mobile connectivity to eSIM-ready devices at power on (as they come unconnected), wherever they are, while drastically simplifying OEMs' supply chain and enhancing the user experience.
+It allows OEMs and mobile operators to remotely and automatically provide initial mobile connectivity to eSIM-ready devices at power-on (as they come unconnected), wherever they are, while drastically simplifying OEMs' supply chain and enhancing the user experience.